 Beaked whale in Norway had 30 plastic bags in stomach

-A sick Cuvier's beaked whale that was euthanized after stranding on a beach in southwestern Norway, had thirty plastic bags and other waste in its stomach.
+A sick Cuvier’s beaked whale that was euthanized after stranding on a beach in southwestern Norway, had thirty plastic bags and other waste in his stomach.
 The discovery was made during an necropsy of the whale by a team from the University of Bergen.

 The 20ft adult male whale beached on the island of Sotra, near Bergen on Saturday despite attempts to send it back out to sea.
-According to Dr Terje Lislevand, one of the team who performed the necropsy: "The whale's stomach was full of plastic bags and packaging with labels in Danish and English."
-He went on to say that whale was probably in serious pain for a long time before it stranded, the first time this species has stranded in Norway.
+According to Dr Terje Lislevand, one of the team who performed the necropsy: “The whale’s stomach was full of plastic bags and packaging with labels in Danish and English.”
+He went on to say that whale was probably in serious pain for a long time before he stranded, the first time this species has stranded in Norway.

 The bags included sweet wrappers, bread bags and a crisp packet.
 It is believed the whale may have mistaken them for squid which they usually prey on.

 The United Nations estimates that about 8 million tons of plastic rubbish are put in the oceans every year.